hbhasin/Denver-2017-Bike-Share/Denver 2016 Bike Share Data Exploration.md

 </p>

 ## Days with Highest/Lowest Ridership
-Another interesting data discovery was the fact that Saturdays and Sundays had the highest and lowest ridership depending upon the weather.
+Another interesting data discovery was the fact that July 3rd (a day before Independence Day) had the highest ridership and January 5th had the lowest ridership.
+In general, Fridays, Saturdays and Sundays had the highest and lowest ridership depending upon the weather.
 This may be due to “‘weekend warriors’ who rent B-cycles for pleasure and are highly affected by the weather in their decision to ride”.

 ### Highest Ridership